zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem.md

 ### weekStartDay `float`

-Specifies the week start day when baseUnit is set to "weeks".
+The week start day when categoryAxis.baseUnit is set to "weeks".The supported values are:
-Use the kendo.days constants to specify the day by name.

 #### Example
     <kendo:chart-categoryAxisItem weekStartDay="weekStartDay">